 The Department of Intellectual and Developmental Disabilities (DIDD) is the state agency responsible for administering services and support to Tennesseans with intellectual and developmental disabilities.
 This is done in several ways, including Medicaid waiver Home and Community Based Services (HCBS), state-operated ICF/IIDs, and the Family Support Program.
 DIDD administers services directly or through contracts with community providers.
 DIDD strives to partner with the people it supports and their family members and friends.

-Support all Tennesseans with intellectual and developmental disabilities to live fulfilling and rewarding lives.
+Support all Tennesseans with intellectual and developmental disabilities to live the lives they envision for themselves.

 To become the nation’s most person-centered and cost effective state support system for people with intellectual and developmental disabilities.